American Eagle Outfitters Inc. (AEO) Just Got Our Attention

 AEO’s Market Performance

-AEO stocks went up by 1.06% for the week, with a monthly jump of 10.36% and a quarterly performance of 22.92%, while its annual performance rate touched 227.39%.
-The volatility ratio for the week stands at 2.73% while the volatility levels for the past 30 days are set at 3.56% for American Eagle Outfitters Inc..
-The simple moving average for the period of the last 20 days is 4.63% for AEO stocks with a simple moving average of 47.10% for the last 200 days.
+AEO stocks went down by -0.83% for the week, with a monthly jump of 11.50% and a quarterly performance of 11.90%, while its annual performance rate touched 248.31%.
+The volatility ratio for the week stands at 4.73% while the volatility levels for the past 30 days are set at 3.81% for American Eagle Outfitters Inc..
+The simple moving average for the period of the last 20 days is 3.45% for AEO stocks with a simple moving average of 44.90% for the last 200 days.

 Analysts’ Opinion of AEO